Instagram YouTube

 English

-We recommend that each student read or listen to at least one of the titles on this list.
+Welcome to the 2024 Summer Reading Program!
+We hope this letter finds you and your family well and ready to explore a book!
+We recommend that each student read or listen to books that are interesting to them over the summer.
 We base this recommendation on what we know about the positive impact that reading and listening have on brain development.
 Additionally, we want Maine South students to continue learning, pursuing interests, and nurturing curiosities during the summer.
-We hope they find the books or podcasts in this year’s program to be both interesting and engaging, and we invite other family members to join in on the reading and listening too!

-The books on this list are all available in a number of formats, and we have provided information about all of the ways that students can access texts.
-Students should also feel free to find and read a digital, or listen to an audio, copy of their selection.
-A limited number of copies of the summer reading titles (e-books and audiobooks) are available digitally through Maine South’s online library.
+The books on these lists are all available in a number of formats, and we have provided information about all of the ways that students can access texts.
+Students should feel free to find and read a digital copy or listen to an audio copy of their selection.
+A limited number of copies of the titles (e-books and audiobooks) are also available digitally through Maine South’s online library.
 Additionally, local libraries have been notified of the list and students can find both physical and digital copies of the texts there.

 Associate Principal for Student Experiences